giorgiosld/Machine-Learning-in-Cybersecurity/README.md

 detection topic.
 - [Spam Detection](spam_detection/): This directory contains the code and resources for the spam detection topic, which was addressed in the first assignment of the course.
+- [Network Intrusion Detection](network_intrusion_detection/): This directory contains the code and resources for the network intrusion detection topic.

 ## Prerequisites
 - Python 3.x;